Arunima Sinha: After climbing Mount Everest

 Uttar Pradesh then-incumbent chief minister Akhilesh Yadav honoured Sinha and handed over two cheques for an amount of Rs.
 25 lakh in a function organised at her residence in Lucknow.
 This included a cheque of Rs.
 20 lakh from the state government and a cheque of Rs.
 5 lakh on behalf of Samajwadi Party.
 The chief minister said that Sinha had created history, due to her hard work and determination, by climbing Mount Everest.
 She was congratulated by the Jitendra Singh on her achievement.

 Arunima Sinha is now dedicated towards social welfare and wants to open a free sports academy for poor and disabled people.
 She is donating all the financial aids she is getting through awards and seminars for the same cause.
 The academy would be named Shaheed Chandra Shekhar Vikalang Khel Academy.

-She wrote the book titled Born Again on The Mountain in 2014.
+She wrote the book titled Born Again on The Mountain: The Story of Losing Everything and Finding it back. in 2014.

 She was awarded Padma Shri, the fourth highest civilian award of India, in 2015.
 She was Awarded Tenzing Norgay Highest Mountaineering Award in India same as Arjun Award.